How Tiller Gives You Ultimate Control of Your Budget Categories

 And to keep everything easy, clear, and uncluttered, we do this all with flexible, automated spreadsheets.

 Truthfully, setting up categories with Tiller does take a bit more effort than other tools.
-But the payoff is a money tracking system perfectly tailored to you.
+But the payoff is a truly personalized system for tracking your money, your way.

 We do have a little advice about setting up your categories…